 This hymn dates back to the 8th or 9th century and was translated to English in the 19th century.
 It expresses the longing of God's people for the coming of Messiah and the anticipation of what His coming means for them; what He will be and what He will do.

-O come, O come, Emmanuel, And ransom captive Israel, That mourns in lonely exile here Until the Son of God appear.
+And ransom captive Israel,

+That mourns in lonely exile here

+Until the Son of God appear.

 Rejoice!
 Rejoice!
-Emmanuel shall come to thee, O Israel.